 This past weekend, the Men’s Group from St. Philip Neri Catholic Newman Center on TU’s campus went on a camping trip at Lake Keystone.
 Tulsa’s wonderful fall weekends made it a great time!
 We set up camp and then scouted out a place for Father Kerry, the Chaplin at the Newman center, to come out and celebrate Mass for us outdoors!
 It was such an awesome weekend hanging out with some great guys and, as always, the Oklahoma sunset didn’t disappoint!

-Today’s Tuesday with Tulsa blog post comes to us from Celeste W., an English and communications major from Mannford, Okla.
+Today’s Tuesday with Tulsa comes from Laci L., a freshman English, Education and Spanish major from Bartlesville, Okla.

 When I first applied to The University of Tulsa, I had done my research: I would have small classes, there is a Greek community on campus, our football team is in the American Athletic Conference, etc., etc. I thought college would be pretty black and white.
 Go to class during the week and balance studying and having fun on the weekends.
 It was great coming here and realizing there is ALWAYS something to do on campus.
 As the say, college truly is what you make of it.
 But thankfully, TU provides opportunities to meet new people and get involved on campus and in the community.
 This is a list of things that have made me confident I made the right choice with my decision to attend The University of Tulsa:

 – The Collins Fitness Center is open until 11pm, which is a great way to work off some stress after a long day of studying.
 Collins has a variety of workout machines and offers an awesome variety of exercise classes to help you fight off the Freshman 15.
 Continue reading